Frequently Asked Questions About the Religion of the Sun

 Like Quetzalcoatl, both Jesus and Osiris (of Egypt) were also recorded as forbidding animal and human sacrifice.

 No—there were and are many other religions in the world that are not related to the Religion of the Sun.
-These include many tribal religions, forms of shamanism, religions that were practiced by hunter-gatherers during the Ice Age, and new religions today.
+These include many tribal religions, shamanism, religions that were practiced by hunter-gatherers during the Ice Age, and new religions today.

 Islam is based on this Judaic tradition and thus is not related to the Religion of the Sun either.